Cmosley/Unit-1-Connect-Four/readme.md

 ## Minimum Viable Product:
 - As a user, I should be able to face off head to head with someone, alternating turns
-- As a user, I should be able to place my game piece where I want it to go
+- As a user, I should be able to place my game piece in a valid spot
+- As a user, I should know when it is my turn
 - As a user, I should be able to know when I win or lose the game
 - As a user, I should be able to reset the board to start a new game
 - As a user, I should be able to see the instructions pop up when "how to play" is clicked